I'm Dropping In, and I'm Not Sorry

 Everyone gets burned and snaked in the water.
 Lots of people are assholes, and that's the way it is.
 But a woman faces, on top of this reality, another barrier to getting the waves she deserves: the invisible power structure.
 Every female surfer has countless stories of being snubbed because a man underestimates her ability, of spending entire sessions jockeying to get in position for a wave, of being harrassed in the lineup – all this on top of the obvious physiological challenges.

-The Inertia’s angry commenters argued a position that I daresay is held by a majority of surfers: gender dynamics don’t factor into the game of the lineup.
+The angry commenters argued a position that I daresay is held by a majority of surfers: gender dynamics don’t factor into the game of the lineup.
 They fervently deny our experience without ever having taken the time to listen.

 Until these issues are taken seriously by the wider surfing community, the only way to demand change is to enact it.
 That means starting your own damn surf magazine.
-It means running right over the idiot who’s in your way because he assumed you wouldn’t make the takeoff.
+It means running right over the bloke who’s in your way because he assumed you wouldn’t make the takeoff.
 Sometimes, it means dropping in on the guy who used his superior physical strength to backpaddle you twenty times in a row.
 Not sorry!